mercanca/spart/README.md

  Also, there is no need to have administrative rights (being root) to compile and use.
 If you want to use the spart command as a regular user, you can compile and use at your home directory.

+## Help

+ If you want to help this project, I need to test the spart at different clusters and slurm versions.
+If you run spart at your cluster, and submit the output as an issue with brief slurm info; It will be great.
+The exact resources numbers, features and names of the resources are not important.
+You can change the all of them.
+I need to see the spart is working correctly with different configurations such as the federated cluster, huge node count, different plugins etc. Thanks.